 - Export these data as reports.

-- Manually send location check-in notes from device.
+- Manually send location check-in notes from the device.

-- Live-monitor the location of all tracked device from the dashboard.
+- Live-monitor the location of all tracked devices from the dashboard.

-- Set up a location-based policy that becomes active inside geofence.
+- Set up a location-based policy that becomes active inside the geofence.

 - Set up location-based compliance checks.
 Etc.